ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ---
 layout: post
 title: Efficiently Securing Web Applications Against High User Peaks and Denial-of-Service Attacks
 excerpt: Learn strategies to improve the security of your customer-facing APIs and protect against Denial-of-Service attacks.
-These steps not only safeguard your system from malicious traffic but also support scalability to handle large amount of users.
+These steps not only safeguard your system from malicious traffic but also support scalability to handle large number of users.
 ---

 Security is a large topic.
 This post is aimed at __developers__ and focuses on the security of customer-facing APIs.
 This post gives tips on how to make sure the system can handle large user peaks and how to prevent malicious users from crashing the system by sending multiple requests (denial-of-service attack).
 Executing this kind of attack is easy and can be done by almost anyone.

 Every web application that exposes APIs to the public is at risk of denial-of-service attacks.
 These attacks can overwhelm your servers, causing them to crash or become unresponsive.
-This can lead to data loss, service downtime and reputational damage.
+This can lead to data loss, service downtime, and reputational damage.

 High user peaks can occur with almost any service, often triggered by a marketing campaign, a viral post, or a sudden surge in demand for your service.
 If the application is not adequately prepared, these peaks can result in consequences similar to those of a denial-of-service attack.